jsantiago611/digital-garden-master/_posts/2022-04-14-temptation-stage-2.md

 I've noticed that these overpromises are usually subtle, and not as blatant as I'll write out below.

 - The overpromise of anger: *"Venting your unrighteous anger to your children will make you feel better.
-And they'll respect you more."
+And they'll respect you more."*
 - The overpromise of pride: *"Chasing a bigger paycheck will make you life more meaningful.
 You'll be a better father, more respectable husband.
-Even if it comes as the expense of family time.
+Even if it comes as the expense of family time."*
 - The overpromise of greed: *"Daydreaming about your friend's nicer house and better job will make you feel better.
-After all, you deserve that too."
+After all, you deserve that too."*

 At this point, the temptation has become harder to shake off.
 Before getting to this point of believing a promise, I think it's much easier to identify and stop the temptation at stage 1.
 If not, the next stage ([[the third stage of temptation is the tittilation of senses]]) is practically impossible to shake.